aditya-marathe/WeatherApp/README.md

-# WeatherApp
+# Window Weather
-"Window" is a Python weather app which uses the OpenWeather API to get current weather updates at your current location.
+Window is a Python weather app which uses the OpenWeather API to get current weather updates at your current location.

+# Credits

+- Weather information from OpenWeather API (https://openweathermap.org/)
+- World Citites data from World Urbanisation Prospects (https://population.un.org/wup/)